tylim88/Firelord/README.md

 - `Firestore.FieldValue`, `Firestore.TimeStamp`,`Firestore.GeoPoint`,`Date` are treated as primitive types.
 - Preventing you from explicitly assign `undefined` to partial member in operation like `set`(with merge options) or `update` while still allowing you to skip that member.(There is option to explicitly assign `undefined` if you still want to).
 - Preventing you from write stranger member (not exist in type) into `set`,`create` and `update` operations, stop unnecessary data from entering firestore.
+- One time setting per document type: define a data type, a collection path and a document path, and you are ready to go.
-- typed collection path and document path.
+  - type collection path, collection group path and document path.
   - auto generate sub collection path type.
 - auto generate `updatedAt` and`createdAt` timestamp.
   - auto update `updatedAt` server timestamp to **update** operation.
   - auto add `createdAt` and `updatedAt` server timestamp to **create** and **set** operation.
-- finally, type complex data type like nested object, nested array, object array, array object and all their operations regardless of their nesting level!!
+- type complex data type like nested object, nested array, object array, array object and all their operations regardless of their nesting level!!
 Read [Complex Data Typing](#-complex-data-typing) for more info.
   ![flatten object](img/flattenObject.png)
 - preventing user from chain <`offset`> and <`limit` and `limit to last`> for the 2nd time.